Maxzeno/alx-system_engineering-devops/0x19-postmortem/README.md

 To ensure such issues are promptly addressed, I have written a Puppet manifest which replaces any incorrect file paths in the configuration file.

 Remember, while we aim for perfection, errors are inevitable.
-It's how we respond and learn from them that defines our success as engineers. :wink:
+It's how we respond and learn from them that defines our success as engineers.

----

-You can upload this improved postmortem to your GitHub repository and blog.
-Here are the URLs to include:

 - [GitHub Repository Postmortem](https://github.com/Maxzeno/alx-system_engineering-devops/blob/main/0x19-postmortem/README.md)